Chocolate Chip Zucchini Cookies

 Instructions

-• Line two large baking sheets with parchment paper.
-Set aside.
+• Line two large baking sheets with parchment paper or silicone baking mats and set aside.

-• Shred zucchini, then squeeze out the water with your hands.
-I often put the zucchini in a thin tea towel or heavy-duty paper towel and squeeze it out that way.
+• Shred the zucchini, then squeeze out the water with your hands.
+(I often put the zucchini in a thin tea towel or heavy-duty paper towel and wring it out).

 • In a small bowl, combine the flour, baking soda, baking powder, salt and cinnamon.
 Set aside.

-• Beat the softened butter, granulated sugar and brown sugar in the bowl of a standing mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, until light and fluffy (about 60 seconds)
+• Beat the softened butter, granulated sugar and brown sugar on high speed in the bowl of a standing mixer fitted with the paddle attachment, or in a large bowl with a hand mixer for 1 minute, until light and fluffy.

-• Then, add the egg and vanilla and beat on medium speed until the mixture is light (about 30-60 seconds).
+• Then, add the egg and vanilla and beat on medium-high speed for another 1 minute.

-• Add dry ingredient mixture and beat on low speed until just combined.
+• Add the dry ingredient mixture to the butter mixture and beat on medium-high speed until just combined.

 • Slowly beat in the oatmeal on low speed until evenly distributed throughout the batter.